SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/person/contact-secttab-projects.md

 * Any link to a web page the project is connected to – a URL address to click on to go to the relevant web page.
 * User ID for the person who created the project.

+> [!TIP]
-**Tip:** You can configure the columns on the section tab to display just the information that interests you.
+> You can configure the columns on the section tab to display just the information that interests you.
 See [Configure columns](../chap01/Changing-the-column-view.md).

 For more details on how to manage projects, see [Project](../chap05/Project.md).